martinwoitzik/browserify-gulp-angular-sass-chai-karma-seed/README.md

 # TODO

-- language files need to be concatenated to one file
 - language files get compiled but are not included via angular yet
 - add font folder to /shared